 Teaching British Values

 At Manorfield C of E Primary School we teach a values education based on Christian Values, all of which are linked to those listed above.
 We value the backgrounds of all our pupils and families and we undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for everyone as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all this, are a range of curriculum topics which have strong links to the British Empire.
 In the RE curriculum all pupils learn about key faiths and through this learning they are taught to show respect for those faiths.
 Through History pupils are taught about significant periods in British History and monarchy.

 In KS1, there is a strong focus on the work of famous British figures both past and present; these include Florence Nightingale, Queen Victoria and the Royal Family.
 The children really enjoy learning about people from the past and in particular those who have had an impact on the modern world.

 In Year 6 pupils learn about World War 2 and the impact that it had on the British Empire and thus on British society today.
-Year 5 learn more about the Victorians and how they influence the Britain we live in today; from fashion to architecture.
+Year 5 learn more about migration and how this influenced the Britain we live in today.

 In previous years, we have celebrated the Golden Jubilee of Queen Elizabeth II with a special assembly and a visit to Leicester Cathedral for a number of children to meet the Queen and the Duchess of Cambridge.